This page is an automated translation of /nl/lagomera.html and has not been reviewed yet.

 After the last rough night we are treated to a perfect night in Masca.
 We have never slept so well.
 During the day it is busy in the Masca Valley but after seven o'clock everyone is gone.
-How beautiful it is here, there is still no moon but the stars twinkle in the sky; there is no light pollution at all here, there is nowhere to be seen a light.
+How beautiful it is here, there is still no moon but the stars are twinkling in the sky; there is no light pollution at all here, there is nowhere to be seen a light.
 In our nutshell we lie in front of huge rocks that tower above us from the depth of the ocean ...
 Frans wakes me up in the morning: "Hurry, come and see!
 There are all sparkles in the sea!"
 Indeed, the water around the boat sparkles from all sides in this pitch-black night.
 Now we have stars above and below the boat!
 Magic!

 The grib-traffic jams ensure that we leave Masca today, towards La Gomera because there is annoying weather coming with wind straight on this beautiful coast and that will certainly cause unpleasant experiences if we do not leave on time.
-Too bad we would have liked to stay here longer.
+Too bad, we would have liked to stay here longer.

 Sailing to La Gomera

-We had almost prepared ourselves to have to cycle again but we are lucky; Despite the gloomy forecasts, there is a stable 12-15 knot wind and we can finally test our new sail!
-Frans hoists the sails and we fully enjoy a ship that cuts through the water.
-The wind is a bit from the front but nevertheless we are heading in the right direction at 5 knots.
+We had almost prepared ourselves to have to motor again but we are lucky; Despite the gloomy forecasts, there is a stable 12-15 knot wind and we can finally test our new sail!
+Frans hoists the sails and we fully enjoy a ship that cuts through the water wonderfully.
+The wind is a bit from the front but nevertheless we are going in the right direction at 5 knots.
 What a relief after all those boring bikes!
-Wonderful, the movements are much more pleasant with a sail than without and it is so much more fun to be propelled by the wind instead of turning the key of the engine (and especially to fill up with fuel).
+Great, the movements are much more pleasant with a sail than without and it is so much more fun to be propelled by the wind instead of turning the key of the engine (and especially to fill up with fuel).
 From the start that we got the boat, we really wanted to go to La Gomera and now the time has finally come: we skim through the water.
 It feels great, after all this time we are really on our way to this beautiful island with Omweg.
 What a gift that we get this perfect wind, delicious!

-A bit before the planned port of San Sebastian we put away the sails, we saw from a distance that there are bigger waves with more white water and we know that it can be haunted here.
+A bit before the planned port of San Sebastian we put up the sails, we saw from a distance that there are bigger waves with more white water and we know that it can be haunted here.
 While Frans is very tough on the foredeck to stow the sails, Omweg crashes through the waves, which are indeed decent here.
 The wind gets up to 25 knots in a very short distance and we are happy that we have cleared the sails.

 Mooring in San Sebastian de La Gomera is super neat and we end the perfect day with a tasty pizza in the cozy town.
 Even the bill is fine: 22 euros for two pizzas, half a liter of water and wine.

 We prefer to anchor instead of mooring in a harbor, but the weather forecasts are messy with varying strong south winds and a swell from a different angle.
-We will see what we are going to do, in any case we are looking forward to exploring this island!
+We will see what we are going to do, in any case we are looking forward to explore this island!